PowerShell/DscResource.Tests/README.md

   opt-in ([issue #234](https://github.com/PowerShell/DscResource.Tests/issues/234)).
 - Added new opt-in common test 'Common Tests - Validate Example Files To Be Published'.
-  This common test verifies that the examples those name ending with '*Config' passes testing of script meta data, and that there are no duplicate GUID's in the script meta data (within the examples in the repository).
+  This common test verifies that the examples those name ending with '*Config' passes testing of script meta data, and that there are no duplicate GUIDs in the script meta data (within the examples in the repository).
 - Fix bug in `Invoke-AppveyorAfterTestTask` to prevent Wiki generation function from getting documentation files from variable `$MainModulePath` defined in